gnikoloudis/product-information-platform/README.md

-# product-information-platform
+# Product Information Platform
-A Product Information Platform based on microservices with Django, PostgresQL, Celery, Redis.
+A Product Information Platform based on microservices with Django, PostgresQL, Celery, Redis, BlockChain.

 The PIM Microservices to be implemented are:
 - product catalog ms